 How to Gauge Employees Health

 There are a couple different ways an employer can gauge how healthy their employees are and what areas they should improve first.
-First, as part of your wellness program, you can ask employees to complete a health risk assessment.
+First, as part of your wellness program, you can ask employees to complete a health risk assessment, and an employee wellness survey.
 This will allow the employer to collect health information from each of the employees and assess health status, areas of concern and habits for each individual.
 In most cases, a HRA is paired with biometric testing.
-Biometric testing is a screening tool used to provide information about an individual’s health through the use physical measurements and biometric data.
+Biometric testing, and biometric screening are screening tools used to provide information about an individual’s health through the use physical measurements and biometric data.

 Interested in what wellness benefits look like?
 Check out the “Definitive Corporate Wellness Landscape” for a high-level view of all of the options on the market right now!
 (Pro tip: look for the comparison table to which products are most common with companies your size.)